Just Keeps Getting Better -19

-They went into the rooms, she babbling, he looking at the two small beds.
+He got away from her, to the rooms they would occupy.
+She began babbling, he looked at the two small beds.
 She could barely fit on one.. and no doubt with the baby...who started his bawling and out came the breast.

 And she thinks

+Eva nursed the baby thinking her behavior repulsive.
 Maybe Jeremy wanted to do something for them.
 Maybe he chose this small place because that was what he could afford.
-She stopped ranting turned the discussion to food.
-As they went to the supermarket, Diane Robinson was driving in.
-She greeted Jeremy who introduced her to Eva.

 Eva remembered the name, this was the lawyer.
 She would somehow speak to her without Jeremy and find out about the divorce.

-It was easier than imagined.
-Jeremy had to go in on a Saturday, and Eva went to visit Diane.
-A question and a half and it was pretty clear Jeremy hadn't the money.
-Eva paid a small portion, and it seemed, although the lawyer didn't say anything, that this was the first money that had changed hands in relation to the divorce.
+Eva paid a portion.
+It seemed, although the lawyer didn't say anything, that this was the first money that had changed hands in relation to the divorce.

 Eva didn't speak about it.
-She kept the conversation bright and often included Diane in their shopping expeditions.
+She kept the conversation bright.
+She decided to befriend Diane.

 She held Max a little tighter.